 Mr. Schwartz continues to represent numerous private sector companies in the planning, development, remediation, brownfield redevelopment, regulatory, and litigation aspects of environmental matters.
 In conjuction with these representations, he has handled complex environmental litigation and achieved prominence for many precedent-setting decisions.
 In addition, he is frequently called upon as legal consultant and advisor to various government officials, and is often a guest lecturer at environmental programs sponsored by various public and private organizations associated with environmental matters.

 Mr. Schwartz was named to Digital Press International’s “The Ten Leaders in Environmental Law in New Jersey” list for 2003-2004.
 The list, based on more than 95 interviews and 150 peer reviews, identifies the top ten attorneys across the state who have demonstrated leadership and influence in the area of environmental law.
-In addition, he has been selected continually by the publication “Best Lawyers in America” as one of the finest environmental attorneys, an honor based primarily upon peer review.
+In addition, he has been selected continually by the publication “Best Lawyers in America” as one of the finest environmental attorneys, an honor based primarily upon peer review and is a Martindale-Hubbell’s AV Preeminent rated attorney.
 Mr. Schwartz continues to be named to the “New Jersey Super Lawyers” list.
 The list, published by Super Lawyers Magazine in conjunction with New Jersey Monthly Magazine, is an annual listing of outstanding lawyers from more than 60 practice areas who have attained a high degree of peer recognition and professional achievement.

 • Represented a governmental entity in litigation to establish a strict liability doctrine for remediation of chromium contaminated sites.

-• Represents numerous private sector clients in development of residential and commercial properties regarding regulatory and environmental permitting requirements.
+• Represents numerous public companies and private sector clients in development of residential, commercial, and industrial properties regarding regulatory and environmental permitting compliance requirements.

 • Represented numerous governmental and private entities to successfully obtain regulatory approvals for the development of water supply systems and wastewater treatment projects.